StevePilcher/RecipeStoreMS3/README.md

 6. Sign up page:
     1. User signs up with unique username and password
-    2. Form accepts and redirects to my recipes page
+    2. Form accepts and redirects to login page

 7. User log out:
     1. On successful login.